Please note: Information and dates may be updated depending on further information from the Tri-Agencies.

 3. Contact the proposed nominating department

-- their expressed written interest and intent in applying for the Vanier CGS
+- their expressed written interest and intent in applying for the Vanier CGS.

 - the name of the faculty member they are interested in working with and with whom they have already been in contact.

-- a copy of their CV and transcripts (if not already a UW student) and UW student ID number (if applicable)
+- a copy of their CV and transcripts (if not already a UW student) and UW student ID number (if applicable).

-- a lay abstract of the proposed research (maximum one page)
+- a lay abstract of the proposed research (maximum one page).

 Departments will review the information provided and determine whether the student will be a competitive applicant.
-The department Graduate Co-ordinator must email the Assistant Director, Graduate Financial Aid & Awards (copying the applicant) by August 31 confirming the departmental support of the applicant; if the student does not receive departmental endorsement then he/she is not permitted to apply for the Vanier through UW.
+The department Graduate Co-ordinator must email the Associate Director, Graduate Financial Aid & Awards (copying the applicant) by August 16 confirming the departmental support of the applicant; if the student does not receive departmental endorsement then he/she is not permitted to apply for the Vanier through UW.
 The department is to notify candidates who they have decided not to endorse.